This page discusses Stardog’s memory management approach and some configurations that can be made based on the usage scenario.

 Stardog provides a range of configuration options related to memory management.
-Query engine by default uses the custom memory management approach described above but it is not the only critical Stardog component which may require a large amount of memory.
+By default, the query engine uses the custom memory management approach described above, but it is not the only critical Stardog component which may require a large amount of memory.
 Memory is also consumed aggressively during bulk loading and updates.

 The corresponding server property is

-memory.mode which accepts the following values:
+memory.mode, and it accepts the following values:

-| ||This is the default option which provides roughly equal amount of memory for queries and updates (including bulk loading).
-This should be used either when the server is expected to run both read queries and updates in roughly equal proportion or when the expected load is unknown.|
+| ||This is the default option.
+It provides roughly equal amount of memory for queries and updates (including bulk loading).
+This should be used either when the server is expected to run both read queries and updates in roughly equal proportion, or when the expected load is unknown.|

 | ||This option provides more memory to read queries and SPARQL Update queries with the WHERE clause.
-This minimizes the chance of having to spill data to disk during query execution at the expense of update and bulk loading operations.
-This option should be used when the transactions will be infrequent or small in size, e.g. up to a thousand triples since such transactions do not use significant amount of memory.|
+This minimizes the chance of having to spill data to disk during query execution, at the expense of update and bulk loading operations.
+This option should be used when the transactions will be infrequent or small in size (up to a thousand triples), since such transactions do not use a significant amount of memory.|

 | ||This option should be used for optimal loading and update performance.
 Queries may run slower if there is not enough memory for processing intermediate results.
-It may be also suitable when the server is doing a lot of updates and some read queries but the latter are selective and are not highly concurrent.|
+It may also be suitable when the server is doing a lot of updates and some read queries but the latter are selective and not highly concurrent.|

-| ||This option should be used for bulk loading very large databases (billions of triples) where there is no other workload on the server.
+| ||This option should be used for bulk loading very large databases (billions of triples) when there is no other workload on the server.
 When bulk loading is complete, the memory configuration should be changed and the server restarted.|

-As with any server option the server has to be restarted after the user changes the memory mode.
+As with any server option, the server has to be restarted after the user changes the memory mode.

 stardog-admin server status command displays detailed information on memory usage and the current configuration.